Welcome to Holy Family Amherst

 Notices- - -

-June 21, 2021: In person services will resume this weekend, in All Saints Parish.
-All Covid protocols remain in effect, including, required masks, screening, contact tracing, hand sanitization, distancing and immediate exiting of the building after the service.
-Buildings may use 25% capacity, to a maximum of 50 people, where the percentage & distancing allows.
+In person services resumed in All Saints Parish.
+All required Covid protocols remain in effect.
 Pre-registration is required for the churches who previously used that system.
 Please be a good neighbour and let others know, who do not have a computer.

 Over the May 29th weekend, many heard the news of a mass grave containing the remains of 215 children, on the property of the former Kamloops Residential School.
 Archbishop Dunn adds his prayers to the many individuals, groups, and organizations, who are working with our Indigenous communities to bring about reconciliation and healing, in the midst of hurt and betrayal.
 He shares the following statement about this tragedy: